Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 After the application, I gently position the product with massage when necessary and apply ice to minimise swelling.
 I provide written instructions on care for the first hours and days.
 You can return to your normal activities immediately, with some restrictions that I will detail below.

-Care before and after filling
+Care before and after fillers

 Before the procedure